open-organization/brand/README.md

-# brand
+# Brand
-Open Organization project and community brand resources
+This repository contains resources pertaining to the Open Organization project and community brand.